janaSunrise/spotify-twitter-banner/README.md

 ### Configuration.

 All the configuration for the app is located in the `config.py` file.
 To maintain clean configuration, They have been split into 3 classes.
-You can configure the settings in the config file, as you wish and also ensure that the variables are set properly, and they work.

-Along with that, you can also change the interval of the banner update, in `__main__.py` where the `sleep` is run.
+All the core configuration needed to customize and run the app is loaded from the environmental variables.

-To sum it up, Here is the workflow on setting up:
+Here is the workflow on setting up:

 - Install the dependencies.
 - Set up the Spotify API.
 - Set up the Twitter API.
-- Configure settings and interval as you like.
+- Configure the environmental variables to your liking.

 ### 🚀 Run the app!

 Great!
 You're all set.
-Now, Just run the app using,
+Now, run the app using,

 ```sh
 pipenv run start